You Get To Keep Your Experiences. You Get To Let Them change You and Completely Shatter the Way You Thought The World Looked.

 - There she is … at Airport Security.
 My Mother.
 Explaining why she’s attempting to leave the country with an expired license … here we go.

 - We travel 13+ hours.
 Land in Dublin, Ireland.
-Remember she has an expired license and I am only 24-years-old and we need to rent a car.
-Seriously.
+Keep in mind she has an expired license and I am only 24-years-old and we need to rent a car (you need to be 25).
+I can’t make this up.

 - Our rental car is a miniature spaceship that we have illegally rented and couldn’t figure out how to start.
+We had to get out, go back inside and ask them to show us how to start it.
 We named him ‘Scooby’.
-We proceeded to smash Scooby into rubber reflectors alongside the roads (more than once, but she’ll fight to the death to say it was only one).
+We proceeded to smash Scooby into rubber reflectors alongside the roads (more than once, but she’ll fight to the death saying it was only one).

-- We knock on at least 10 B&B doors only to hear that they are completely booked all week, until someone finally informs us that it’s Ireland’s NFL Championship that week … comparable to our Superbowl, and that there are no open B&B’s in Dublin and we will have to drive to the next town over.
+- We knock on at least 10 B&B doors only to hear that they are completely booked all week, until someone finally informs us that it’s Ireland’s ‘Hurling’ Championship that week … comparable to our Superbowl, and that there will be no open B&B’s in Dublin and we will have to drive to the next town over.

 - It’s raining.

-- We don’t know how to control the windshield wipers & we’re driving on the opposite side of the road.
+- We don’t know how to run the windshield wipers & we’re driving on the opposite side of the road.

 We sang American classics in a pub with drunken Irish college kids on a Tuesday.
 We got completely lost in Scooby and stared blankly at the confusing road signs.
 We ate leftovers for dinner in our parked car because we were lost and hungry.
 We wandered through the most beautifully restored castles and museums filled with rich history.
-We let ourselves be transported to a place so early in time that it was hard to imagine life.
+We let ourselves be transported to a place from such an early time that it was hard to imagine life as it once was.

 Puerto Plata’s Lifestyles Holiday Resort in Dominican Republic is like a small city in and of itself.
 People live there.
 They retire in paradise and never leave.
 Personally, I could never handle staying in one place.
 When I retire it will be to travel and expand my mind to new places constantly.
 Dominican Republic was an experience I will never forget on my journey traveling the world